LIIK: The last of the offended – Russia’s first post-Putin diplomats

 Their ‘small’ narratives

-To a Western reader, the collection of views held by younger Russians about the West, Putin, and Crimea (see box) can appear a surprising assortment.
-But, inside Russia, the debate – and divide – between the ‘fathers’ and ‘sons’ of the foreign policy community is not necessarily to do with what the young think, but how they think.
+To a Western reader, the collection of views held by younger Russians about the West, Putin and Crimea (see box) can appear a surprising assortment.
+But inside Russia, the debate – and divide – between the ‘fathers’ and ‘sons’ of the foreign policy community is not necessarily to do with what the young think, but how they think.
 “The young do not see themselves in history,” says Alexei Makarkin, a teacher at the Higher School of Economics.
 “They live here and now, with today’s problems.”
 Independently of him, Fyodor Lukyanov, the 52-year-old chair of the Council on Foreign and Defence Policy (SVOP), makes the same diagnosis.
 “The young lack a strategic mindset,” he says.
 “They approach issues on a case-by-case basis, with no overarching concepts.”

 This tendency was on full display at a SVOP event on 18 March 2019 – by coincidence, five years to the day after the annexation of Crimea.
 The occasion was a debate on economic self-reliance and import substitution, and its young participants came mainly from economic and business circles – with diplomats scattered among them.
 Older SVOP members led the discussion.
 One, a Sinologist, attempted to inspire the audience with the example of China, pointing to Deng Xiaoping’s speech after the Tiananmen Square massacre.
 “He said clearly that China is not afraid of isolation … China’s 1989 was our 2014 – we need to be ready … to live alone for some time.
 Not that we need to aspire to be alone, but we need to be ready!”